 The race is on.
 Innovative automakers, software developers and technology companies are leading a radical transformation in the automotive industry.
 They are refining and redefining existing technologies and introducing new, exciting concepts like artificial intelligence and the connected car to give us a driving experience that will be like nothing we’ve ever known.
+Today's automotive trends are transforming the industry.

-Let’s look at that future:
+Let’s look at the future:

 An entirely autonomous car transports a person to their destination without any need for driver oversight - attention to the road is not required.
 Inside the vehicle are all the entertainment, information and connection with the outside world that someone would have in their home, office or even favorite coffee shop.
 Every personal comfort is taken into consideration, from the temperature of the interior to the tinting of the windows to prevent glare or even the personalized adjustment of ambient lighting to create the perfect mood to go with the music playing through the satellite radio station.

 Even if the car is not driverless, the driver is still connected with the world around them through a digital cockpit platform while sensors positioned around the car provide a cocoon of safety in the thickest of traffic.
-Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technology allows the car to communicate with other cars and the infrastructure like traffic lights.
+Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technology allow the car to communicate with other cars and the infrastructure like traffic lights.
 Vehicle speed and the distance to other vehicles can be adjusted immediately in response to conditions on the road.
 Voice recognition allows drivers to communicate with a virtual personal assistant to schedule meetings and send text messages without taking their hands off the wheel while the vehicle’s navigation system guides the car through traffic.
 Everything a person needs is at their command.

 Nice vision.
 But how close is it?